Awarding Alimony in Monmouth County

 A Monmouth County alimony lawyer can help you estimate what you may have to pay and can assist you with any other divorce issues you may be facing.
 New Jersey courts look a number of different factors when deciding how much spousal support is owed by one spouse to the other.
 An experienced alimony lawyer has seen that the court also has the discretion to consider any other factor that it decides is important.Important Factors in the Marriage

 The most important factor when awarding alimony in Monmouth County, which usually determines how long alimony will last, is how long the marriage was.
 This is also a major factor in deciding the type of spousal support that is awarded.

 Some of the other important factors that are taken into consideration are the educational level of each person, their ability to find work, their income level, their need for the support or the ability to pay support, and the standard of living that was experienced during the marriage.

 Other considerations are the age and physical health of each person, how long anyone has been unemployed or staying at home, property division, and how long it may take either person to finish their education or training for a job.Calculating the Award

 If one spouse worked during the marriage to support the other spouse while they were obtaining an education, they may have the right to reimbursement alimony.
 This is a set amount that should be paid to reimburse the spouse that was working for the amount they contributed to the other spouse’s education.
-If reimbursement alimony is awarded, it cannot be modified later.Rehabilitative Spousal Support
+If reimbursement alimony is awarded, it cannot be modified later.Rehabilitative Alimony

-The last kind of spousal support, open durational support, is much rarer and does not have an end date.
+The last kind of alimony, open durational support, is much rarer and does not have an end date.
 New Jersey recently changed its laws so there is no longer permanent alimony.
 Instead, an open durational support award will be re-evaluated when the paying spouse is no longer working because they have reached the age of retirement.